nicyousant/capstone-building-maintenance/README.md

 TaskDetails:
 - Click on one of the task cards to see all details of the task.
 - Click the "Edit Task" button to open the task in edit mode.
+- Click the "Delete Task" button to delete the current task.

 EditTask:
 - In edit mode, the user can delete steps from the instructions or change any other details related to the task, including title, frequency, last completed date, and due date.